Lemnos

 Horloge murale - Edge Aluminium - HORLOGE MURALE

-Wall Clock - Edge Aluminium Selling price€337,50 EUR
+Wall clock - Edge Aluminium Selling price€337,50 EUR

 TAKATA Lemnos - since 1947